Nonlinear breathers with crystalline symmetries: Molecular breather limit

 where $\alpha = 1,2,\ldots,M$ indexes the degree of freedom within each unit cell.
 The most localized solution that we can construct at the origin, up to translations, is then

 where $\phi_\alpha$ is normalized to $\sum_\alpha |\phi_\alpha|^2 = 1$ and solves the ``reduced'' equations

-Below, we study this equation analytically for several molecular-limit model Hamiltonians of interest.
+We will study this equation analytically for several molecular-limit model Hamiltonians of interest.
 Moving away from the molecular limit, these solutions provide good starting points for numerical algorithms for solving Eq. \eqref{eq:time_indep_DNLSE} (see App.~\ref{appendix: numerics}).